itisnow/my_transition/README.md

 If when reading some of the article here you get the feeling that this is impossible, try to ask yourself what should I add to make it possible.
 It is all on you.
-I know you will not let us down.
+We know you will not let us down.
 You can use your life experience and a [thought experiment](http://en.wikipedia.org/wiki/Thought_experiment) to show that a current socio-economic problem could not work and then propose a different solution.

-#Goals
+## Goals

 We would like to use Git as a platform on top of witch we could build a new society.
 We are going to build a new society with the use of Latex documents.
 Each of them is a transition proposals.
-As it is clear now that our socio-economic system is not capable to care for us (the people), we are going to build a new one.
+As it is clear now, our socio-economic system is not able to take care of us (the people), we are going to build a new one.
-As far as this repository is concern the destination of this transition should be some kind of a system based on a Resource Based Economy [[RBE](http://www.thevenusproject.com/the-venus-project/resource-based-economy)]
+As far as this repository is concern the destination of this transition should be some kind of a system based on a RBE.

 ### Long term